Association Shams: Controversy regarding the organization's founders

-One of the founders and leading LGBT activists of the organisation, Ahmed Ben Amor, faced harassments and death threats upon openly sharing his views and campaigning for the NGO on Tunisian TV.

-Following the controversy supermarkets and public spaces banned the entrance of homosexuals to their premises.
-The sign « No Homosexuals allowed » showed up in different neighbourhoods around the capital city Tunis.
+One of the founders and leading LGBT activists of the organization, Ahmed Ben Amor, faced harassments and death threats upon openly sharing his views and campaigning for the NGO on Tunisian TV in 2016.
+Following the controversy, in 2017, supermarkets and public spaces banned the entrance of homosexuals to their premises.
+The sign "No Homosexuals allowed" showed up in different neighborhoods around the capital city Tunis.